Contributing to DITA Open Toolkit

 Community support

-You can help give back to the community by answering DITA-OT–related questions on the DITA-OT Users group, the DITA Users group or Stack Overflow.
+You can help give back to the community by answering DITA-OT–related questions on the DITA-OT Discussions forum on GitHub, the DITA Users group, or Stack Overflow.

 Development discussions